 3) Vitamin Deficiency

-We get our Vitamin D from the sun and what with working 9- 5 hours inside, and dark, overcast weather, it translates that we are not getting enough exposure.
+Our bodies produce Vitamin D when we come into contact with sunshine and with working 9- 5 hours inside, and dark, overcast weather, it can translate that we are not getting enough exposure.
 Being that we are so well tutored in sun protection in Australia, we also generally wear it year round.

 Which is the right thing to do, for sure.

-Yet this all adds up to a severe depletion of our Vitamin D levels- which in turn can lead to SAD.
+Yet this may all add up to a depletion of our Vitamin D levels.
 What’s the solution?
 Go get outside!
 Try and get a minimum 10 - 20 minutes of unprotected sun exposure every day.
-This will help elevate your mood and the chill outside will invigorate your office addled mind.
+Also, the chill outside will invigorate your office addled mind.
 It’s a great excuse to get up and move around, as you shouldn’t sit for a more than an hour at a time.